Kandy-IO/kandy-anonymous-ios-sdk/tutorials/MobileSDK Anonymous iOS User Guide.md

 5. Click Next.
 6. Type your project details and click Next.
 7. Select a location for your project and click Create.
+8. Select one of the installation methods below

+#### Manual Installation
-8. Navigate to Build Phases and scroll down to Link binary with libraries.
+1. Navigate to Build Phases and scroll down to Link binary with libraries.
-9. Add MobileSDKAnonymous.framework under Link binary with libraries.
+2. Add MobileSDKAnonymous.framework under Link binary with libraries.
-10. Add WebRTC.framework under the **Embedded Binaries** section in **General** tab on Project Settings.
+3. Add WebRTC.framework under the **Embedded Binaries** section in **General** tab on Project Settings.
 Select **Copy items if needed**.

 ![alt text](images/get_started_2.png "")

-11. Add the following iOS SDK frameworks to your application:
+4. Add the following iOS SDK frameworks to your application:

   * AvFoundation.framework
 	* SystemConfiguration.framework